anolilab/cerebro/docs/getting-started.md

 }
 ```

-Then, in your `hello` addCommand, use that function instead:
+Then, in your `hello` command, use that function instead:

 ```js
 // src/commands/hello.js